Critique: Critical theory

-Marx's work inspired the 'Frankfurt School' of critical theory, now best exemplified in the work of Jürgen Habermas.
+Marx's work inspired the 'Frankfurt School' of critical theory, one example of this being in the work of Jürgen Habermas.
 This, in turn, helped inspire the cultural studies form of social critique, which uses cultural products and their reception to record and inspire change regarding wider social ills such as racism or gender bias.
 Social critique has been further extended in the work of Michel Foucault and of Catholic philosopher Alasdair MacIntyre.
 In their different and radically contrasting ways, MacIntyre and Foucault go well beyond the original Kantian meaning of the term critique in contesting legitimatory accounts of social power.
 Critique as critical theory has also led to the emergence of critical pedagogy, exemplified by Paulo Freire, bell hooks, and others.